The select list of a join index specification defines the list of columns and expressions that make up the definition for the index.

 - If you do not specify COLUMN or ROW, the system determines whether to use COLUMN or ROW format based on the width of the column value and other factors.

 - Row format for storing a column partition.

 - ROW preceding a column in the select list of the join index definition stores the column in subrows using ROW format.

 - NO AUTO COMPRESS

-- If you do not specify AUTO COMPRESS or NO AUTO COMPRESS, Teradata Database uses the AUTO COMPRESS or NO AUTO COMPRESS specified after COLUMN keyword that begins the column partitioning specification.
-If you do not specify autocompression, the system uses the autocompression default defined by the cost profile constant AutoCompressDefault.
+- If you do not specify AUTO COMPRESS or NO AUTO COMPRESS, Teradata Database uses the autocompression value specified after COLUMN keyword that begins the column partitioning specification.
+If you do not specify an autocompression value there, the system default is AUTO COMPRESS.

 - For more information about autocompression, see Teradata Vantage™ - Database Design, B035-1094.